vsivsi/meteor-file-collection/README.md

 If you've been searching for ways to deal with file data on Meteor, you've probably also encountered [collectionFS](https://atmospherejs.com/package/collectionFS).
 If not, you should definitely check it out.
 It's a great set of packages written by smart people, and I even pitched in to help with a rewrite of their [gridFS support](https://atmospherejs.com/package/cfs-gridfs).

-Here's the difference in a nutshell: collectionFS is a Ferrari, and fileCollection is a Fiat.
+Here's the difference in a nutshell: collectionFS is a Ferrari, and file-collection is a Fiat.

-They do approximately the same thing using some of the same technologies, but reflect different design priorities. fileCollection is much simpler and somewhat less flexible; but if it meets your needs you'll find it has a lot fewer moving parts and may be significantly more efficient to work with and use.
+They do approximately the same thing using some of the same technologies, but reflect different design priorities. file-collection is much simpler and somewhat less flexible; but if it meets your needs you'll find it has a lot fewer moving parts and may be significantly more efficient to work with and use.

-If you're trying to quickly prototype an idea or you know that you just need a straightforward way of dealing with files, you should definitely try fileCollection.
+If you're trying to quickly prototype an idea or you know that you just need a straightforward way of dealing with files, you should definitely try file-collection.

 However, if you find your project needs all of the bells and whistles that collectionFS offers, then you'll have your answer.